Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/worldgen/Providers.md

 | `trapezoid(min, max, plateau)`             | Trapezoid distribution over `[min, max]` with a flat top of width `plateau`.              |
 | `clampedNormal(mean, deviation, min, max)` | Samples a normal distribution (`mean`/`deviation`) and clamps the result to `[min, max]`. |

+The builders extend `FloatProviderScope`, so they resolve inside a carver configuration, a configured feature configuration and the
+`play_sound` / `spawn_particles` enchantment effects.

 ```kotlin
 yScale = constant(1.5f)
 pitch = uniform(0.8f, 1.2f)